 One simple way we think about the numbers is this: If just by herself as one citizen mapper, Amanda Holt could have the kind of real-world impact she did, just imagine what effect an army of 10,000 Amandas might have in 2021, when the new election maps get drawn.

-And don't miss Amanda's video, right on this page!
+And don't miss Amanda's video!

 No, not at all.
 We’re a 501(c)3 nonprofit, which is IRS gobbledygook for … we’re about education, not advocacy.